canonical/nginx-ingress-integrator-operator/README.md

 **This charm is under maintenance mode-only since 1 January 2026.
 It means that only security issues will be addressed, no new features will be implemented on the charm.
-Users are invited to look at https://charmhub.io/gateway-api-integrator to address their ingress needs on Kubernetes.**
+Users are invited to look at the [Gateway API integrator charm](https://charmhub.io/gateway-api-integrator) to address their ingress needs on Kubernetes.**

 <!-- vale Canonical.007-Headings-sentence-case = NO -->
 <!-- "Operator" is part of the name -->